userbotindo/caligo/README.md

 ## Compatibility

-Caligo should run with all Linux based operating systems.
-It's been tested partially on Windows, and not officially tested on MacOS but it shouldn't be problems if you install the right depencies.
+Caligo should work with all Linux-based operating systems.
+This program is tested partially on Windows and not officially tested on macOS, but there shouldn't be any problem if you install the correct dependencies.

 ## Installation